France Driving Guide

 Renting A Car in France

 You can book a rental online ahead of your departure date or check out car rental agencies personally when you arrive in France.
-A lot of these companies are readily accessible from the airport, and you can also arrange your preferred pick-up spot.
+Many of these companies are readily accessible from the airport, and you can also arrange your preferred pick-up spot.
 Some car rental agencies include Alamo, Avis, Budget, Dollar, Europcar, Hertz, National, and Sixt.

-Car rental agencies would have their own terms and conditions, so you should always check them before anything else.
+Car rental agencies would have their terms and conditions, so you should always check them before anything else.
 There may be slight differences in the legal requirements for driving in France using rental cars, but some usual requirements include:

-- A full, valid local driver’s license
+- A complete, valid local driver’s license

 - Your passport